-1. First, assemble the mango, knife and cutting board.
+Cut off the sides.
+First, assemble the mango, knife and cutting board.
 Place your mango on the cutting board and determine which side is tallest.
 The mango seed (or pit) will be positioned along that side.
-Start by cutting off both sides of the mango along the mango seed.
+Start by cutting off both sides along the seed.
 If your knife hits the seed, you may need to re-position it and try again.
-Once the sides are sliced, I like to also cut off the remaining mango flesh to gather the most mango as possible.
+Once the sides are sliced, I like to also cut off the remaining flesh to gather the most mango as possible.
 Just make sure not to cut off part of the seed!

-2. Holding one of the mango sides, use your knife to make lengthwise slices vertically down the mango towards the skin.
+Make vertical and horizontal slices.
+Holding one of the sides, use your knife to make lengthwise slices vertically down the mango towards the skin.
 Repeat the process horizontally.
-It’s important to note that you don’t want to cut through the mango skin.
+It’s important to note that you don’t want to cut through the skin.
 Use this cutting method on all mango pieces.

-3. Next, turn the mango inside out by pushing out the center of the fruit through the skin.
-The mango pieces will pop up, making it easy to dice.
+Dice the mangoes.
+Next, turn the mango inside out by pushing out the center of the fruit through the skin.
+The pieces will pop up, making it easy to dice.
 Just use your knife to cut the mango cubes away from the skin.
 And there you have it, perfectly diced mangoes!

-Salads: Salads taste so delicious topped with mango.
+- Salads: Salads taste so delicious topped with fresh fruit.
 I like to incorporate a mix of lettuce, mango, avocado, chicken and top with a honey lime vinaigrette.

-Fruit kabobs: Mango is a wonderful addition to fruit kabobs.
+- Fruit kabobs: It makes a wonderful addition to fruit kabobs.
 I love to grill my fruit kabobs using this recipe.